zkLinkProtocol/zklink-intent-url/libs/README.md

 ## Develop an Action

-The following introduces the process of developing an action.
+The following outlines the process for developing an action:

-First, in the root directory of the project, execute `npx nest g library my-action`.
-The `nest` command-line tool will initialize the action directory `libs/my-action` and configure the necessary files for you.
+1. In the project's root directory, execute `npx nest g library my-action`.
+This command utilizes the `nest` CLI tool to initialize the action directory `libs/my-action` and configure the necessary files.

-The `Action` class in [`action.dto.ts`](../src/common/dto/action.dto.ts) represents an action, and its definition is as follows:
+2. Implement the `Action` class defined in [`action.dto.ts`](../src/common/dto/action.dto.ts).
+The abstract class is structured as follows:

 ```ts
 abstract class Action {